ioBroker/ioBroker.javascript/docs/de/blockly.md

 </xml>
 ```

-If you will use only one parameter with empty name, so no structure will created, like here:
+If you use only one parameter with empty name, so no structure will be created, like here:

 ```javascript
 var obj, result;